jonnigs/Tolvunarfraedi_2/README.md

 # Tölvunarfræði 2

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.
+Some of the Java classes use methods in classes from the [algs4 collection by princeton](https://algs4.cs.princeton.edu/code/).

+### 5. Verkefni

+1. Java class MoreRandom.
+Wrote the method getRandomDoubleArray that makes a matrix of random Doubles.
+2. Java class PlotRunningTimes.
+Plots out the time it takes to insertion sort matrices that contain 0-5000 numbers.
+3. Java class SortingCompetition.
+Compairs the time insertion sort takes to the time it takes to merge sort.
+Insertion is better for small martices but around 73 components merge sort is faster.

 ### 4. Verkefni